 About

-Possessing a Bachelor of Arts (Honours), Oscar Bloomfield is a doctoral student, film writer, and casual academic at Deakin University.
-Focussing on the filmic imaginations of Michelangelo Antonioni, his research situates itself at the axis where critical and creative practice intersect.
-Drawing upon a diverse range of theoretical contexts, including ‘slow’ aesthetic, phenomenology, and sound theory, Oscar’s work explores how Antonioni’s cinema can be experienced within a contemporary moment seemingly defined by precarity and instability.
-Extending this, Oscar considers how the filmmaker’s aesthetic confrontations are underpinned by ‘hermeneutically unstable’ space-time continuums, a term he has coined to describe the imperceptibly thin line the filmmaker blurs between ostensibly juxtaposed sensations.
+Possessing a Bachelor of Arts (Honours), Oscar Bloomfield is a doctoral student, writer, and casual academic at Deakin University.
+Focussing on the filmic imaginations of Michelangelo Antonioni, his research situates itself at the axis where critical and creative intersect.
+Engaging with a diverse range of theoretical contexts — including phenomenology, photography, and sound theory — Oscar’s work explores how Antonioni’s cinema can be experience within a contemporary moment seemingly defined by instability and precarity.
+Central to Oscar’s research is the hermeneutically unstable, a term he has coined to describe Antonioni’s abstract temporospatial economies.

 Outside of his doctoral work on Antonioni, Oscar has an unwavering curiosity in all things moving image.
-He has published on the relationship between filmic and photographic mediums, interviewed Apichatpong Weerasethakul, spoken on the relation between critical and creative practice, lectured on Asian cinema, and presented video essays that explore cinema as a practice deeply embodied in listening.
+He has published criticism on the relationship between filmic and photographic mediums, interviewed Apichatpong Weerasethakul, lectured on Asian cinema, and presented video essays that explore cinema as a practice deeply embodied in listening.